art prize

-The art prize aims to highlight the vitality and diversity of contemporary ceramic practice and to support contemporary creation.
+The art prize aims to highlight the vitality and diversity of contemporary ceramic practice while supporting young contemporary creators.

 The call for artists is open to art students and/or young artists living in Europe who are not represented by a gallery, with no age limit.
 It is open to artists with less than 10 years' practice and research in the field of ceramics.

-The exhibition is developed to be accessible and visible to everyone: located at the entrance, it is free and open for the public to discover.
+Designed to be accessible and visible to everyone, the exhibition is located at the entrance and is free for the public to explore.

 Angelika Stefaniak is a visual artist born in 1997 in Jawor, Poland.
 She graduated from the Academy of Fine Arts in Wrocław (Master's degree in sculpture, 2024).
 Her practice combines ceramics and textiles, rooted in an intuitive process, a childlike perception and dreamlike distortion.